Ngozi Akotaobi PT, DPT, COMT, FAAOMPT

 Vince Kabbaz, Masters' in Manipulative Physiotherapy; FAAOMPT; COMT

 Vince Kabbaz received his Master’s in Manipulative Physiotherapy and Bachelor’s of Applied Science in Physiotherapy from the University of South Australia.
 He is a Fellowship instructor teaching advanced manual therapy and manipulation assessment and treatment techniques, including precautions and contraindications for cervical arterial dysfunction.
-He owns HEAL Physical Therapy, specializing in neuromusculoskeletal conditions and detected the elongated styloid process during a routine evaluation of Andrea’s neck during her Fellowship training.
-Vince has co-authored publications on low back & neck pain, thrust manipulation, Eagle’s syndrome & presented at conferences nationally and in Beirut.
+He owns HEAL Physical Therapy, specializing in neuromusculoskeletal conditions and detected the elongated styloid process during a routine evaluation of, co-presenter, Andrea Westbrook's neck during her Fellowship training.
+Vince has co-authored publications on low back & neck pain, thrust manipulation, Eagle’s syndrome, taught manual therapy courses for Maitland Australian Physiotherapy Seminars for over 20 years, and presented at conferences nationally and in Beirut.

 Emily Kahnert PT, DPT, CCTT